New Airbnb Rules in Scotland

 With this license you can let out all or part of your own home both while you are living there and while you are away.
 It provides flexibility for hosts who may alternate between living in and renting out their property

-What licence do you need?
-Find out here
+What license do you need?
+Find out here.

-What to know when applying for a short-term rent license
+What to know when applying for a short-term let license

 Existing host

-• Existing hosts have until October 1, 2023, to apply for a license if they were already providing short-term lets before October 1, 2022.
+Existing hosts had until October 1, 2023 to apply for a license if they were already providing short-term lets before October 1, 2022.

 New host